-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment the National Dose Registry, without use of the form for each record.
-25. Section 3.2, S-260, Making Changes to Dose- Related Information Filed With the National Dose Registry, Change Request Form: This form requires the person to acknowledge and accept in writing that a change is being made to their dose information filed in the NDR.
-The form further requires that Section B must be completed before industry Remove the requirement that workers must accept dose record change.
-Require workers to acknowledge being told record has been changed and why.
-The NDR should flag dose corrections in their system for communication to the worker.
-Clarification 26.
-Section 3.3, Improveme nt opportuniti es The CNSC has identified a number of specific improvement opportunities, the first three of which relate more directly to radiation protection programs while the others relate to radiation dosimetry.
-As previously stated, the intent to combine all regulatory guidance into two documents may generate an exceedingly long document or omit significant relevant detail if the individual documents are shortened in the process.
-Another challenge with large documents Industry would like the CNSC to provide: examples where the proposed approach has worked well; more information regarding the standards or international guidance upon which they are based.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment with this requirement when the person has left a facility and has not provided a forwarding address or contact or when the person is: A contractor to a facility and has left the site, Retired from a facility, or Deceased.
+Further, there is an implication that if the person does not accept the change, then the process ends and no change is made.
+Making this change will result in improved timeliness in processing dose corrections.
+26. Section 3.3, Improvement opportunities The CNSC has identified a number of specific improvement opportunities, the first three of which relate more directly to radiation protection programs while the others relate to radiation dosimetry.
+As previously stated, the intent to combine all regulatory guidance into two documents may generate an exceedingly long document or omit significant relevant detail if the individual documents are shortened in the Industry would like the CNSC to provide: examples where the proposed approach has worked well; more information regarding the standards or international guidance upon which they are based.
 Clarification